tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 But scientist argued how long the universe will expand.
 The density of the universe was believed to eventually halt its expansion.
 But in 1998 observations of type Ia supernovae suggested that universe is not only expanding but accelerating.

 How could the universe's expansion accelerate is still an enigma in the scientific community.
-It's believed that the know universe accounts for only 4% approximately.
+It's believed that the known universe accounts for only 4% approximately.
 Rest have been attributed to dark matter which is a hypothesized matter that accounts for the mass missing in the universe and dark energy which is believed to be accelerating energy.

 The universe is an open book riddled with mysteries.
 Men have so far only able to scratch its surface.
 If we could unravel these mysteries then one day we may be able to read the mind of the creator.